 'Can't Help Myself: Lessons & Confessions from a Modern Advice Columnist' by Meredith Goldstein (April 3)

-Now one of The Boston Globe's most popular and most e-mailed features, Meredith Goldstein's "Love Letters" column has created a booming nationwide community of readers and letter writers — over 1,000,000 strong and growing.
+The Boston Globe's most popular and most e-mailed features, Meredith Goldstein's "Love Letters" column has created a booming nationwide community of readers and letter writers — over 1,000,000 strong and growing.
 Meredith divides Can't Help Myself into 12 chapters, each focusing on an issue with which readers are struggling, including topics such as how to cope with dating fatigue and infidelity, work romances and tired marriages, true love and true loss.
+Click here to buy.